apache/flink/docs/dev/python/table_api_tutorial.md

 under the License.
 -->

+Apache Flink offers a Table API as a unified, relational API for batch and stream processing, i.e., queries are executed with the same semantics on unbounded, real-time streams or bounded, batch data sets and produce the same results.
+The Table API in Flink is commonly used to ease the definition of data analytics, data pipelining, and ETL applications.

 This walkthrough will quickly get you started building a pure Python Flink Table API project.
 Please refer to the Python Table API [installation guide]({% link dev/python/installation.md %}) on how to set up the Python execution environments.

 * This will be replaced by the TOC
 {:toc}